andzdroid/odin-trinity/README.md

 - your jobs produce more jobs
   - (to take advantage of work stealing)

-You can get improved multithreading performance like this (`-o:speed`):
+You can get improved multithreading performance like this (with `-o:speed`):

 ![Throughput comparison](./tps.png)

 However if you run long-running jobs or few jobs, lazy_pool performs about the same as (or worse than) the core thread pool.

 Implementation based on https://ieeexplore.ieee.org/document/9359172

+### simple_pool (not committed)

+Like lazy_pool but without work stealing.
+Like core thread pool but without mutexes.

+High contention on global MPMC queue meant it performed slightly worse than lazy_pool.

+### busy_pool (not committed)

+Like simple_pool but uses atomic spinlock instead of notifier.

+Did not perform better than lazy_pool.

 ## lazy_pool/parallel_for